hmps/karma-jspm-babel-seed/README.md

 1. Add your javascript files in the *src* folder.
 2. Add your unit tests in the *test/unit* folder.
 Make sure to name the *.spec.js*.
+3. Run `npm test` to run all the tests in your test/unit folder.